-From naturalists to film makers, educators to designers, our staff connects experts in various professions to the local Rockaway Community.
+From naturalists to filmmakers, educators to designers, our staff connects experts in various professions to the local Rockaway community.

 Founder and Executive Director

 As founder and executive director of RISE, Jeanne has worked closely with the Rockaway community and city agencies since 2005, developing strategies to redevelop large stretches of underutilized public land for the good of the community.
 Much of her work has involved organizing community members and youth in utilizing outdoor space for programming focused on social equity, health, and environmental justice.
-Jeanne has a master's degree in design from Yale University.
+Jeanne has a Master of Fine Arts in Design from Yale University.

 Youth Engagement Coordinator

 The Rockaways has been part of Stephanie's life since the late 1990s, when her Tae Kwon Do instructor trained his students in his backyard and then took them surfing off of Beach 87th Street.
 She served as president of the Beachside Bungalow Preservation Association, worked for New York State Senator James Sanders Jr., and is happy to have landed at RISE!
-Stephanie has a Bachelor of Arts in journalism from the University of Arizona and a Master of Arts in media studies from the New School.
+Stephanie has a Bachelor of Arts in Journalism from the University of Arizona and a Master of Arts in Media Studies from the New School.